kevinlekiller/mpv_scripts/autospeed/README.md

 Accurate monitor refresh rates will be calculated from the modelines of the found xrandr modes, we will use this instead of the refresh rate given by mpv.

-If you have ffprobe enabled in the config file:

-If the video is local, ffprobe will be executed on the video file, a more accurate fps will be calculated from this.
-Some of the ffprobe fps's I've found are added to the script so we don't have to call ffprobe for those.
-If the video is not local, we can still use those known ffprobe fps values.

 The speed is then calculated based on the video fps / display refresh rate.

 If the speed is within range of the settings specified in the config file, the mpv speed property is set.